revng/revng/share/doc/revng/references/mime-types.md

 * `application/x.llvm.bc`: LLVM IR in its binary representation (also known as bitcode).
 * `text/x.hexdump`: an ASCII representation of raw bytes.
 * `text/mlir`: MLIR IR in its textual representation.
+* `application/x.mlir.bc`: MLIR IR in its bytecode representation.
 * `text/x.yaml`: a YAML dictionary, with one key for each function.

 MIME types that are not `text/*` or `image/svg` will be transmitted over GraphQL via Base64 encoding